GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-06-14-deploying-alpas-app-to-heroku.md

 ## Step Three - Deploying and Running Migrations
 ---

-You are no ready to deploy to Heroku!
+You are now ready to deploy to Heroku!
 Make sure you have a compiled jar file in your project root:

 <pre class="p-2 bg-primary text-light">
 ./alpas jar
 </pre>

-Then `git push heroku master` - Heroku will then detect that it needs to install the right JDK version (as per our `system.properties` file) and build a gradle project as per the `shadowJar` value we gave it earlier.
+Then <span class="code-snippet">git push heroku master</span> - Heroku will then detect that it needs to install the right JDK version (as per our <span class="code-snippet">system.properties</span> file) and build a gradle project as per the <span class="code-snippet">shadowJar</span> value we gave it earlier.
 This should be up and running at your designated Heroku url.

 Navigating to this should give us a big ol' 500 error (but the nice shiny one from Alpas) - time to run a migration!